publiccodenet/about/activities/codebase-stewardship/product-development.md

 The first stage is the definition of the product requirements based on customer, company, market and regulatory bodies’ viewpoints.
 From this specification, the product's major functional and technical parameters can be defined.

-For a codebase steward it is unlikely to be involved in conceiving the first iteration of phase 1.
-A codebase is usually an implementation of a product therefore mostly there already has been an iteration of phase 1.
+Codebase stewards are unlikely to be involved in the first iteration of phase 1. **A codebase is usually an implementation of a product, therefore mostly there already has been an iteration of phase 1.**

-However it might be that the goal or use of a product is unclear or needs refinement and further specification.
-This is usually the case when a product is used by more organizations and or when public policy, law or regulations change.
+However, the goal or use of a product may be unclear or need refinement and further specification.
+This is usually the case when a product is used by more organizations or when public policy, law or regulations change.

-Codebase stewards can support this phase by helping a community to develop a product manifest or product description clarifying what the purpose and goal of a codebase implementing a product is, what problem(s) it solves and what value it provides towards its users.
+Codebase stewards can support this phase by helping a community develop a product manifest or product description, clarifying what:

+* the purpose and goal of a codebase implementing a product is
+* problem(s) it solves
+* value it provides for its users

+> I stopped here
 ### Phase 2: Design

 This is where the detailed design and development of the product's form starts, progressing to prototype testing, through pilot release to full product launch.
 It can also involve redesign and ramp for improvement to existing products as well as planned obsolescence.